High-dimensional inference on jumps in nonparametric time series regression models: Monte Carlo Simulations

 \subsection{Data Generating Processes}

 { Throughout the simulation study, we consider the following setup:

 where the latent variable is generated by $U_{jt}=\tilde{U} _{jt}X_{jt}$ and $\tilde{U}_{jt}\sim i.i.d.\ U[-1,1]$.
-To study the performance of our uniform testing procedure, we consider three different data generating processes (DGPs) with different specifications of the covariate variable $X_{jt}$, the error term $\epsilon _{jt}$ and the volatility function $\sigma _{j}(\cdot ,\cdot )$.
+To study the performance of our uniform testing procedure, we consider six different data generating processes (DGPs) with different specifications of the threshold variable $X_{jt}$, the error term $\epsilon _{jt}$ and the volatility function $\sigma _{j}(\cdot ,\cdot )$.
 For the first one, we consider the independent setting.
-For the latter two, we include cross-sectional and temporal dependences.
-We consider either homoskedastic settings (DGP2) in which $\sigma _{j}(\cdot ,\cdot )=1$ and heteroskedastic settings (DGP1, DGP3) in which we set
+For the other settings, we include cross-sectional and temporal dependences.
+We consider either homoskedastic settings (DGP2) in which $\sigma _{j}(\cdot ,\cdot )=1$ and heteroskedastic settings (DGP1, DGP3--6) in which we set

 }